fun things to do with kids in montreal

 Montreal

-“Traveling to Montreal feels like a visit to Europe.
+“Traveling to Montreal feels like a visit abroad.
 It's not just that everybody is speaking French – the children at city parks, the fruits and vegetables at the markets, the fresh croissants, the enclaves of ethnic neighborhoods – all make you feel like you've crossed an ocean,” writes a parent who loves to visit Montreal with her kids.
-It’s okay if you don’t speak French, Montreal is a truly bilingual city.
+It’s okay if you don’t speak French, Montreal is a bilingual city.

 Old City - Vieux Montreal